chrissheppard41/SimpleReactjsApp/README.md

+# This a very simple ReactJS component that has a simple 2 page route.
+One displays the index page and the other has a ajax call using jquery

+## Requirements

+- `nodejs` installed

+## To run

+Using a terminal of your choosing, input the following commands

+- `npm install` then
+- `npm start`

+This will open up your browser, showing the application

+## Other Reactjs jargan

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>